 Boeing acquired these seats as part of an agreement between it and RSC Energia, which manufactures Soyuz spacecraft and has the “legal rights to sell the seats and associated services.”

 According to Space News, Boeing received these seats as part of an agreement with Energia to settle a legal dispute regarding Sea Launch.
 Boeing won a judgment of more than $320 million against Energia.
 Ultimately, the two companies discussed ways to offset the debt.
 The Soyuz seats were part of the deal.

 The solicitation states Energia agreed that Boeing has the full rights to these seats and can sell them to any third party.

 The services NASA would acquire from Boeing include the launch, return, and rescue of U.S. or U.S. designated astronauts and associated services.

 The first two seats were made available by Roscosmos in 2016 when the state-run corporation decided to temporarily reduce the size of its Russian crew from three per expedition to two.
 This would allow for one fewer Progress flight per year to free up money to finish and launch the long-delayed Nauka science module.
-Its liftoff is currently scheduled for December 2017.
+Liftoff of the module is currently scheduled for December 2017.

 If purchased, NASA would use these seats to increase the U.S. crew size from three to four beginning in the fall of 2017 in order to maximize ISS science utilization.
 Additionally, this would allow the space agency time to evaluate whether it needs the additional three seats in the first half of 2019 if a backup to the Commercial Crew Program is needed.
 The solicitation states: